 Maarten Ectors: We are launching step 2 of a three-step process.
 Step 1 was about building an ecosystem of developers.
 Step 2 is about giving the developers a market to sell their apps.
 Step 3 will be about reducing the cost of an SDR to as close to zero as possible.
 This will be done by putting the SDR on a chip and even in the future include this inside other chips.
 With this approach, we will go from a $285-$500 SDR to a below $10 SDR which will open the possibilities to have an SDR in any wireless device, including smartphones.
 The future will likely be about each mobile app having the possibility to use their own protocol by negotiating this with the software defined radio in the base station.
 Imagine a world whereby Netflix and YouTube use a custom protocol.
 This world whereby wireless protocols are built to solve end-user’s and developer’s problems and are no longer a closed committee slow moving paywall exercise will be the real innovation SDR will bring.
 Wireless Innovation at Internet speeds, driven by GitHub and App Stores.

-TSS: What is the state of adopting similar principles to bring innovation to other value chains like MRI-scanning, car engines, and industrial robotics?
+TSS: What is the state of adopting similar principles to bring innovation to other value chains like MRI-scanning, car engines, industrial robotics and other product development?

 Maarten Ectors: We are starting to App Store define IoT gateways, PLCs (called ALC or App Logic Controller, which controls anything from traffic lights, elevators, industrial machinery and robots, etc.), vending machines, other types of telecom and network equipment (e.g. Facebook Wedge Top of the Rack Switch), etc. At Mobile World Congress, we will show several other devices with app stores.
 If they are successful open source hardware will follow soon after.